 Echinacea has not shown significant side effects in studies but mild limited side effects have been noted, including allergic reactions such as rashes and increased asthma

 .
-Other side effects include minor gastrointestinal symptoms, increased urination, and mild allergic reactions.
+Other side effects include minor gastrointestinal symptoms and increased urination.
 People allergic to plant families such as the daisy or sunflower may have reactions..
 In most cases, the effects go away once echinacea is stopped.